CLEOPATRA Trial: The Study That Changed HER2-Positive Metastatic Breast Cancer Forever

 More than a decade later, the CLEOPATRA trial remains one of the most practice-defining studies in modern oncology.
 It did not introduce the first HER2 therapy.
 That was trastuzumab.
 It did not introduce the first dual blockade concept.
 But it proved, beyond doubt, that intensifying HER2 targeting at the right moment could dramatically extend life.

-And in doing so, the CLEOPATRA trial became the backbone of first-line therapy worldwide.
+And in doing so, the CLEOPATRA trial became the backbone of first-line therapy worldwide and the benchmark against which future HER2 therapies would be measured.

 CLEOPATRA Trial